-Login - This is the login name that was created for the user record.
-If no username was set up, it will be the email address entered otherwise it will be the username.
+Username- This is the username that was created for the user record.
+If no username was set up, it will be the email address entered, otherwise it will be the username.
 Filling in the username field is not required by the system.

 Last Name, First Name - The first and last name of the user.

 Guest - In a B2C site you can set the site to allow a customer to place an order as a Guest.
 This avoids them having to create a login before placing the order.
 The box in this column will be checked if that particular user ordered from the site as a Guest.
-To learn more about the Guest Checkout option, see here.
+Learn more about the Guest Checkout option here.

 Create Date - This is the date the user record was created.
 If there is no date indicated it means the record was created before Pressero added this functionality.

 Last Login - This is the last date the user logged into the site.
 If a user visits your informational or retail site without logging in, the date is not captured.
-They must be logged in to trigger this date fields.
-If there is not date indicated, it means they have not logged in since Pressero added this functionality.
+They must be logged in to trigger this date field.
+If there is no date indicated, it means they have not logged in since Pressero added this functionality.

 Last Order - This is the date the user last ordered through the site.
-If there is not date indicated, it does not necessarily mean they have never ordered.
-It means they have not ordered since we added this functionality to Pressero.
+If there is no date indicated, it does not necessarily mean they have never ordered; it means they have not ordered since Pressero added this functionality.